TAMS-Group/tams_ur5_pick_place/README.md

 tams_ur5_pick_place
 ======

-This reposetory provides a demo for pick and place using tams' lab setup with the ur5.
+This repository provides a demo for pick and place using tams' lab setup with the ur5.

 PLACE IS NOT YET SUPPORTED!